Azure/azure-sdk/docs/dotnet/introduction.md

 ## Azure SDK API Design {#dotnet-api}

 Azure services are exposed to .NET developers as one or more [service client](#dotnet-client) types and a set of [supporting types](#supporting-types).
-The supporting types may include [operation group clients](#dotnet-operation-group-clients), which give structure to the API by organizing groups of related service operations, and [model types](#dotnet-model-types), which represent resources on the service.
+The supporting types may include various [subclients](#dotnet-subclients), which give structure to the API by organizing groups of related service operations, and [model types](#dotnet-model-types), which represent resources on the service.

 ### The Service Client {#dotnet-client}